 - Wilderness First Aid Recertification: Students must retake the Wilderness First Aid (WFA) course to recertify.

-- Wilderness First Responder (WFR) Recertification: Wilderness First Responder certifications are valid for two years following completion of the course.
-Students with a two-year certification term from RMI or another company have a one-year grace period to recertify.
-During the grace period, students are not considered valid providers.
-Students with a three year certification must recertify by the end of their certification term and do not have a grace period.
+- Wilderness First Responder (WFR) Recertification: Wilderness First Responder certifications are valid for three years following completion of the course.
 We do not allow WFRs to recertify by taking a WFA course.
-Below are the various options:

 - Recertify with RMI.
 Our three-day Wilderness First Responder Recertification (WFC) course refreshes WFR and CPR certifications.

 - Emergency Medical Technician (EMT) Recertification: To recertify your National Registry EMT, students must: